A typical situation where you would install Connector/ODBC is to access a database on a Linux or Unix host from a Windows machine.

 GRANT ALL ON test.* to 'myuser'@'BETA' IDENTIFIED BY 'mypassword';

-For more information about MySQL privileges, refer to MySQL User Account Management.
+For more information about MySQL privileges, refer to Access Control and Account Management.

 On system BETA (the Connector/ODBC client), follow these steps: